electricimp/imp-central-impt/TestingGuide.md

 A build includes the selected set of test cases and tests from a selected test file.
 It may be all test cases with all tests or a subset of test cases / subset of tests as [defined](#running-selective-tests) by `--tests` option.
 The selected test cases are executed in an arbitrary order.
 The selected tests of a test case are executed in an arbitrary order.

-Every test is treated as failed if an error has been thrown.
+Every test is treated as failed if an error has been thrown or a timeout, defined in the [test configuration](#test-configuration), occurs during the test execution.
 Otherwise the test is treated as passed.
 If at least one test in a test session fails, the test session is treated as failed.
 If the [test configuration](#test-configuration) has the `stop-on-fail` setting set to `true`, the whole tests execution is stopped after the first failed test.
-If a timeout occurs during a test, the whole tests execution is stopped irrespective of the `stop-on-fail` setting.
-The timeout is defined in the [test configuration](#test-configuration).

 You may clear the [Builder cache](#builder-cache) by `--clear-cache` option.
 The cache, if existed, will be deleted before running the tests.
 And, if the Builder cache is enabled in the [test configuration](#test-configuration), it will be re-created during the tests running.